Ex-policeman Derek Chauvin to be sentenced for George Floyd's murder

-A jury found Chauvin, 45, guilty on April 20 of unintentional second-degree murder, third-degree murder and manslaughter. read more
+A jury found Chauvin, 45, guilty on April 20 here of unintentional second-degree murder, third-degree murder and manslaughter.

 Video of Chauvin, who is white, kneeling on the neck of Floyd, a 46-year-old Black man in handcuffs, for more than nine minutes sparked outrage around the world and the largest protest movement seen in the United States in decades.